 Windows8-RT-KB917607-x64.cabto your desktop.

-- Now, copy these two files to your desktop:
+- Now, copy these four files to your desktop:

 en-US” version of the .mui file from the